phcreery/partman/README.md

         partman serve --http="0.0.0.0:8090"

-    > Visit the link and follow the steps to create a new admin account.
+5. Visit the link and follow the steps to create a new admin account, OR, run the following

+        partman superuser upsert <PARTMAN_ADMIN_EMAIL> <PARTMAN_ADMIN_PASSWORD>

-5.  (optional) Create systemd service
+6.  (optional) Create systemd service

         sudo nano /lib/systemd/system/partman.service